-The active monitor signal is always available on the headphones output (located below the front of the console near fader 1) with level controlled by the MON LEVEL encoder.
+The active monitor signal is always available on the headphones output (located below the front of the console near fader 1).
+Monitoring level is normally controlled by the MON LEVEL encoder, though Main Fader and Mon Level Encoder functionality can be swapped using the LR/Mon Level Swap parameter in the Monitor Settings Menu.
 There is also a parallel Monitor Output Patch available allowing the engineer to connect control room speakers or headphone distribution, for example.

+MON LEVEL

-MON LEVEL Adjust the overall monitoring signal level.
+Adjust the overall monitoring signal level.